2016 election not go your way? Well, I have some good news and bad news for you.

 Bernie Sanders (16/1): If you’ll allow me to draw the comparison, Bernie Sanders is sort of like the Democrat’s version of Donald Trump.
 He was an unconventional candidate, had a highly energized base and was treated poorly by the establishment.
 Sanders remains a possibility due to his support among millennials, many of whom are still angry over his treatment during the primaries.

-What he has in his favour is experience as a candidate, the afore-mentioned loyal base of voters and the ability to raise campaign funds even when he doesn’t have the support of the establishment.
+What he has in his favor is experience as a candidate, the aforementioned loyal base of voters, and the ability to raise campaign funds even when he doesn’t have the support of the establishment.
 Should Bernie get the nomination in 2020, he would likely suffer no shortage of campaign funds.